JohnAD/jsonnorm.codes/content/specification/_index.md

 represent VOID by *not* including a value in the document.
 Because JSON structure is dynamic, this works quite well.

-An example using real world objects:
+An example using nouns and leg counts:

 - a spider has 8 legs,
 - a worm has zero legs (EMPTY),
 - an unknown creature trapped in a box has an unknown number of legs (NULL), but
-- an asteroid can't have legs; it is a silly question (VOID).
+- a feeling of happiness can't have legs; or it has a lot of them; it is not a legit question (VOID).

 An example in mathematics: